 At the same time, this still doesn’t seem like the most efficient way to travel between Bogota and Dubai (and beyond):

-• If the goal is to be as efficient as possible, it seems much more logical for Avianca and Emirates to establish a codeshare agreement or other partnership, where Avianca would carry passengers from Bogota to Madrid, and Emirates would carry passengers from Madrid to Dubai, as that routing would cover a distance of just 8,508 miles (30 miles above the direct air distance)
+- If the goal is to be as efficient as possible, it seems much more logical for Avianca and Emirates to establish a codeshare agreement or other partnership, where Avianca would carry passengers from Bogota to Madrid, and Emirates would carry passengers from Madrid to Dubai, as that routing would cover a distance of just 8,508 miles (30 miles above the direct air distance); interestingly the two airlines launched a partnership in recent weeks

-One thing is for sure — as a Miami resident, I’m thrilled at the prospect of being able to fly Emirates first class between Miami and Bogota. 😉
+One thing is for sure — as a Miami resident, I’m thrilled to be able to fly Emirates first class between Miami and Bogota. 😉

 How to book Emirates’ Miami to Bogota flight with miles

-I’m sure I’m not the only one who is excited to redeem miles on this flight, so how much should you expect to pay?
+How much should you expect to pay for an award ticket on Emirates between Miami and Bogota?
 Generally you’re best off booking directly with Emirates Skywards, since this program gives you the most access to Emirates award availability.

 The catch is that if you just go to Emirates’ website and try to enter the origin as Miami and the destination as Bogota, you’ll get an error message.
-However, if you click the “Advanced search” button on the homepage, the next page will allow you to search award availability on this route (thanks to Travel on Points for flagging this).
+However, if you click the “Advanced search” button on the homepage, the next page will allow you to search award availability on this route (it’s kind of wild this hasn’t been fixed for several months now).

 Assuming there’s award space on this flight, how much should you expect to pay?
 If you’re booking a one-way award from Miami to Bogota: